Poop-fish/Tk-Gui-Framework-Wrapper-ToolKit/MarkdownFiles/GTG_Widget_Descriptions.md

 - `toggle_text(new_text)`: Updates the button's text.

 ## Conclusion
-This custom Tkinter button class improves the default `Button` widget by adding hover effects and customization options, making it more interactive and visually appealing
+My custom Tkinter button class improves the default `Button` widget by adding hover effects and customization options, making it more interactive and visually appealing

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## GTG.Label Overview

-The `Label` class is a subclass of `tk.Label` that introduces additional features such as hover effects and customizable styling.
+The `GTG.Label` class is a subclass of `tk.Label` that introduces additional features such as hover effects and customizable styling.
 It allows developers to easily configure the appearance of labels in a `tkinter` application, including background color, text color, font, padding, and more.

 ## Class Definition